Geometry, Computation, and Optimality in Stochastic Optimization: Beyond quadratic convexity: the necessity of non-linear methods

-\section{Beyond quadratic convexity -- the necessity of non-linear methods}
+\section{Beyond quadratic convexity: the necessity of non-linear methods}

-For $\Theta \subset \R^d$ quadratically convex, the results in Section~\ref{sec:qc} show that methods of linear type achieve optimal rates of convergence.
+For $\optdomain \subset \R^n$ quadratically convex, the results in Section~\ref{sec:qc} show that methods of linear type achieve optimal rates of convergence.
 When the constraint set is not quadratically convex, it is unclear whether methods of linear type are sufficient to achieve optimal rates.
-As we now show, they are not: we exhibit a collection of problem instances where the constraint set is orthosymmetric, compact, and convex but not quadratically convex.
-On such problems, the constraint set has substantial consequences; for some non-quadratically convex sets $\Theta$, methods of linear type (e.g.\ the stochastic gradient method) can be minimax rate-optimal, while for other constraint sets, all methods of linear type must have regret at least a factor $\sqrt{d / \log d}$ worse than the minimax optimal rate, which (non-linear) mirror descent with appropriate distance generating function achieves.
+As we now show, they are not: we exhibit collections of problem instances in which the constraint sets are orthosymmetric convex bodies but not quadratically convex, and where methods of linear type must have regret at least a factor $\sqrt{n / \log n}$ worse than the minimax optimal rate, which (non-linear) mirror descent with appropriate distance generating function achieves.
+We also develop more general results to highlight the way in which the quadratic hull of the underlying constraint set $\optdomain$ necessarily characterizes the regret of \eucgrad, which allows for a more explicit delineation of those sets $\optdomain$ for which nonlinear methods are necessary: when $\sup_{\optvar \in \optdomain} \lone{\optvar}$ is much smaller than $\sup_{\optvar \in \qhull(\optdomain)} \lone{\optvar}$.

-To construct these problem instances, we turn to simple non-quadratically convex constraint sets: $\ell_p$ balls for $p\in[1, 2]$.
-We measure subgradient norms in the dual $\ell_{p^\ast}$ norm, $p^* = \frac{p-1}{p}$.
+To construct these problem instances, we first turn to simple non-quadratically convex constraint sets: $\ell_p$ balls for $p\in[1, 2]$.
+We measure subgradient norms in the dual $\ell_{p^*}$ norm, $p^* = \frac{p}{p - 1}$.
 Our analysis consists of two steps: we first prove sharp minimax rates on these problem instances and show that mirror descent with the right (non-linear) distance generating function is minimax rate optimal.
 These results extend those of~\citet{AgarwalBaRaWa12}, who provide matching lower and upper bounds for $p \geq 1 + c$ for a fixed numerical constant $c > 0$.
 In contrast, we prove sharp minimax rates for all $p \geq 1$.
-To precisely characterize the gap between linear and non-linear methods, we show that for any linear pre-conditioner, we can exhibit functions for which the regret of \full{} is nearly the simple upper regret bound of standard gradient methods, Eq.~\eqref{eqn:md-regret} with $h(\theta) = \half \ltwo{\theta}^2$.
-Thus, when $p$ is very close to $2$ (nearly quadratically convex), the gap remains within a constant factor, whereas when $p$ is close to $1$, the gap can be as large as $\sqrt{d / \log d}$.
+To precisely characterize the gap between linear and non-linear methods, we show that for any linear pre-conditioner, we can exhibit functions for which the regret of \eucgrad is nearly the simple upper regret bound of standard gradient methods, Eq.~\eqref{eqn:md-regret} with $h(\optvar) = \half \ltwo{\optvar}^2$.
+Thus, when $p$ is very close to $2$ (nearly quadratically convex), the gap remains within a constant factor, whereas when $p$ is close to $1$, the gap can be as large as $\sqrt{n / \log n}$.